-The MOF is the focal point for the implementation of the Trade Facilitation Agreement (TFA) in Vietnam.
-MOF is also the implementation agency of the Trade Facilitation Program (TFP) funded by USAID, which is working with MOF to complete the legal framework for the implementation of the TFA, promote the implementation of the National Single Window to improve the customs clearance procedures, promote the application of risk management principals, and reform the specialized inspection system for imported goods.
+Vietnam has implemented the Trade Facilitation Program (TFP), funded by the United States Agency for International Development (USAID) since 2018.
+The TFP has supported MOF, the focal point for the implementation of the WTO Trade Facilitation Agreement (TFA), to complete the legal framework for the implementation of the TFA, promote the implementation of the National Single Window to improve the customs clearance procedures, promote the application of risk management principles, and reform the specialized inspection system for imported goods.
+According to the TFP, after 5 years of implementation, the TFP has helped Vietnam to fulfill 80 percent of its commitments of the TFA and Vietnam expects to comply with all of its commitments by the end of 2024.